Overview

 After creating the term, there will be a delay before users can view the AI-generated matching text within their repository.
 LinkSquares estimates processing will take several minutes.
 This delay will differ depending on the number of agreements within the account.

 Similarity Terms will be automatically populated as new agreements are added to your repository.
-They can be exported, leveraged for reporting, and added as a column on the main Agreements page so you can easily surface your custom language.
+They can be exported, leveraged for reporting, and added as a column on the main Agreements page so you can easily view your custom language in reports.

 Main Agreements Page

-Once a Similarity Term has been added as a column, use the sorting icons next to the column to organize your agreement view.
+Once a Similarity Term has been added as a column, use the sorting icons to the right of each column header to organize your agreement view.

 The sorting icons sort all agreements by how closely their Similarity Term matches the reference text.